Nootropic Coffee vs Regular Coffee

 When functional language could add friction

 If the product story becomes too complex or too clinical, the brand may actually become harder to position rather than easier.
-Know your target market, and launch the beverage they want to buy.

 How founders should think about this decision